Mazikeen: Lucifer (2016-2021)

 Mazikeen appears in the Fox/Netflix TV series Lucifer, portrayed by Lesley-Ann Brandt.

-Mazikeen, frequently referred to as "Maze" for short, is the confidant and devoted ally of Lucifer Morningstar.
+Mazikeen, frequently referred to as "Maze" for short, is the confidante and devoted ally of Lucifer Morningstar.
 "Forged in the bowels of Hell to torture the guilty for all of eternity", Maze is an archdemon who, after having served for eons as his head torturer, accompanied Lucifer "through the gates of Hell", up to Earth (five years prior to the events of the series), where her first act, at Lucifer's instructions, was to cut off his angel wings with her twin Karambit-esque knives "forged in Hell".

 At the beginning of the series, Maze is serving as head bartender at Lucifer's club, the Lux, as well as his personal bodyguard, concierge, and adjutant.
 She engages in relations with Lucifer's angel brother, Amenadiel, and even sacrifices her chance to return to Hell in order to save him.

 In season 2, Maze, unable to return to Hell, starts looking for a new direction on Earth.
 She later becomes a bounty hunter, having found something that felt right to her.
 Maze also moves in with Det.
 Chloe Decker and her daughter, Trixie, whom Maze, surprisingly, gets along with.
 Additionally, this season tests Maze's relationship with Dr. Linda Martin, her therapist-turned-bestie who discovers her secret.

 By season 3, Maze has become much more emotionally human, while still retaining her demonic sense of humor and fascination with weapons.

 Later, she marries Eve, the first woman, ex wife of Adam, the first man.

 Mazikeen has been described as pansexual.

 In Season 5, Lucifer promises Mazikeen to make her the Queen of Hell after he becomes God followed by the retirement of his father.

 The Sandman (2022)

 Mazikeen makes an appearance in the Netflix fantasy drama series The Sandman (2022), portrayed by Cassie Clare.
-Like her comic book and Lucifer counterparts, she serves as Lucifer Morningstar's confidant in Hell.
+Like her comic book and Lucifer counterparts, she serves as Lucifer Morningstar's confidante in Hell.